ariyansahoo212/Lokgeet/README.md

   <li><strong>Notifications Tab:</strong> A notifications tab helps users stay informed about updates, appointments, and application statuses.</li>
   <li><strong>Admin Management System:</strong> An admin management system is crucial for overseeing users, appointments, and Gayak applications.</li>
   <li><strong>Access Control:</strong> Restricting access to certain sections like notifications, profile, appointments, and Gayak applications to logged-in users ensures data privacy and security.</li>
-  <li><strong>Book Appointments:</strong> Enabling users to book appointments with their preferred Gayaks streamlines the process of arranging LokGeet .</li>
+  <li><strong>Book Appointments:</strong> Enabling users to book appointments with their preferred Gayak streamlines the process of arranging LokGeet .</li>
   <li><strong>Admin Approval for Gayak Requests:</strong> Admin approval for Gayak applications ensures that only qualified ans well know Gayak are listed on the platform.</li>
-  <li><strong>User and Gayak Removal:</strong> Admin's ability to remove users or Gayaks from the site is crucial for maintaining the platform's integrity.</li>
+  <li><strong>User and Gayak Removal:</strong> Admin's ability to remove users or Gayak from the site is crucial for maintaining the platform's integrity.</li>
-  <li><strong>Appointment Marking:</strong> Allowing Gayaks and admin to mark appointments as completed ensures proper record-keeping.</li>
+  <li><strong>Appointment Marking:</strong> Allowing Gayak and admin to mark appointments as completed ensures proper record-keeping.</li>
-  <li><strong>Application and Appointment Notifications:</strong> Sending notifications to users, Gayaks, and admins about application statuses and appointment updates enhances communication.</li>
+  <li><strong>Application and Appointment Notifications:</strong> Sending notifications to users, Gayak, and admins about application statuses and appointment updates enhances communication.</li>
   <li><strong>Data Storage and Security:</strong> Storing all data in a database ensures data integrity, security, and easy retrieval of information.</li>
 </ul>